 I was expecting a humid state with relief from Kangra’s rainfall but instead I saw lightening strikes in Jaisalmer, a flooded Jodhpur and Aravalis coloured in the most beautiful shade of green.

-For a state that is often mistook for an absolutely dry region is a treat to visit in monsoon.
+For a state that is often mistaken for an absolutely dry region, Rajasthan is a treat during visit in monsoon.
 I started my trip from Jodhpur and was welcomed by clouds hovering over Mehrangarh Fort.
 It was the most beautiful sight to behold.
 Exploring the blue city is a treat in the monsoon because the houses are all washed up in the rain and you get to see the bluest of blue.